dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Today we learned about modules and how we use import and export to interact with different files.
 At the bottom of a component we usually need to export whatevre is inside that component.
 We then import into the index.js file.

 Link to work: NA

+DAY 78: JUNE 3, 2019

+Today's Progress: Working on the react course.
+Learned what we place at the top of every component today and that we creat each components very own .css file and import into the component at the top.
+Colt gave us a challenge to create a basic pokedex app.
+I got react app started and tomorrow i will attmept it.

+Link to work: NA